dfki-ric-underactuated-lab/torque_limited_simple_pendulum/hardware/testbench_description.md

 ### Physical Parameters of the Actuator
 --------------------------------------------------------------------
 The AK80-6 actuator from T-Motor is a quasi direct drive with a gear ratio of 6:1 and a peak torque of 12 Nm at the output shaft.
+The motor is equipped with an absolute 12 bit rotary encoder and an internal PD torque control loop.
 The motor controller is basically the same as the one used for MIT Mini-Cheetah, which is described in the documentation from Ben Katz.
 - [Ben Katz: MIT Mini-Cheetah Documentation](https://docs.google.com/document/d/1dzNVzblz6mqB3eZVEMyi2MtSngALHdgpTaDJIW_BpS4/edit)

 <div align="center">